Schilo's Delicatessen: History

 Bill Lyons purchased Schilo's in 1980.

 Menu

-Schilo's Delicatessen maintained a great deal of its menu since it was formed in 1917.
+Schilo's maintained a great deal of its menu since it was formed in 1917.
 Lyons said that they do not hire chefs to remain consistent to its tradition.
 Guests can order the same Reuben sandwich on pumpernickel and split pea soup that was available 100 years ago.
 The restaurant primarily serves German cuisine and throughout the years has offered American fare.